projectdiscovery/mapcidr/README.md

 173.0.192.0/18
 ```

 Note: it's possible to obtain a perfect split only when the desired amount of slices or hosts per subnet is a powers of two.
-Otherwise the tool will attempt to automatically find the best split strategy to obtain the desired outcome.
+Otherwise, the tool will attempt to automatically find the best split strategy to obtain the desired outcome.

 ### CIDR/IP aggregation